 There was only one large problem.
 No detailed map of the moon existed.

 Yet, Lowell Observatory became ground zero for mapping the moon, thanks to the famed Clark Telescope, which was built in 1896.
 Working around-the-clock for a decade, groups of airbrush artists and scientists used the telescope to look at the topography of the moon and draw beautifully detailed maps of the moon's surface.

 These maps proved critical to assisting in the astronauts in deciding where to land on the moon, says Kevin Schindler, Lowell Observatory's historian.

 Visit Lowell Observatory Today

 Today, you can tour the beautiful grounds of the observatory with friendly, knowledgeable guides and experience the universe though widescreen multimedia shows, exhibits and live presentations.
 Be sure to check out the interactive Space Guard Academy exhibit, which also is popular.
 The observatory's Junior Astronomer is a great program that allows kids to fill out a packet on-site and receive a patch.

 On Oct.
 5, 2019, the Giovale Open Deck Observatory opened, which is a public observing plaza featuring six advanced telescopes for viewers to see star clusters, galaxies and more.

 You also can view the moon’s craters and sometimes see Saturn’s rings through the 32-foot-long Clark Telescope.
 The telescopes are housed in a variety of interesting buildings that pop up like giant mushrooms from the ponderosa forest floor.

-“Of all the planets, only Pluto was discovered in this country, so it’s a neat piece not only of scientific history but American history,” says Kevin Schindler, Lowell Observatory’s historian.
+“Of all the traditional nine planets, only Pluto was discovered in this country, so it’s a neat piece not only of scientific history but American history,” says Schindler.